-command lets you transfer and synchronize data between different machines and directories.
-Using the Secure Shell (SSH) protocol, you can copy your files securely to another location.
+The rsync command lets you transfer and synchronize data between different machines and directories.
+Using the Secure Shell (SSH) protocol, users can copy files securely to another location.

-The rsync tool has many benefits when compared to other methods for copying files.
+The rsync tool offers many benefits over other methods for copying files.
 It uses both compression and decompression while sending and receiving files.
 The tool only transfers new or updated files saving on bandwidth and bringing faster transfer times.

 Follow this guide to learn how to use rsync over SSH to transfer or copy files.